MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/Export-Certificate.md

 Specifies the type of output file for the certificate export as follows.

- -- `SST`: A Microsoft serialized certificate store (.sst) file format which can contain one or more certificates.
+- `SST`: A Microsoft serialized certificate store (`.sst`) file format which can contain one or more certificates.
 This is the default value for multiple certificates.
  -- `CERT`: A .cer file format which contains a single DER-encoded certificate.
 This is the default value for one certificate.